-After losing his leg at the age of nine to cancer and then losing a lung at 11, Tristan Knowles has carved out a decorated wheelchair basketball career in Australia and abroad.
+Despite losing his leg to cancer as a nine-year-old, and then a lung at 11 due to a recurrence of the illness, Tristan Knowles’ fierce drive and fighting spirit has seen him carve out a successful career in wheelchair basketball both in Australia and abroad.